 There are a few different definitions of “base metal”.
 In mining and economics, the base metals are the metals that don’t fall into any of the other categories like copper, lead, zinc, and nickel.

-Noble metals are famous for being resistant to corrosion and oxidation, unlike the base metals.
+Noble metals are famous for being resistant to corrosion and oxidation, unlike base metals.
 They’re usually rare or precious metals.
 Scientists don’t agree about the exact categorization of every element on the periodic table, but the most commonly agreed on metals that fall under the “noble” category are gold, silver, ruthenium, rhodium, palladium, osmium, iridium, and platinum.
 Although some precious metals are noble metals, and noble metals are often expensive because of their varied uses (in art, high technology, jewelry), the terms “noble metal” and “precious metal” are not synonymous.

 Precious metals are rare elements that are naturally occurring in the earth’s crust.
 The most famous are gold and silver, but other precious metals include ruthenium, rhodium, palladium, osmium, iridium, and platinum.
 Despite being the Earth’s 3rd most common element, and most abundant metal – aluminum was actually considered to be a precious metal for some time.
-That’s because it was very difficult to reliably extract it from its various ores.
+That’s because it was difficult to reliably extract it from its various ores.

 Some of Napoleon III’s most important guests were given aluminum cutlery, while the more lowly visitors had to eat with meager silver utensils.
 The price dropped significantly after 1882 and the invention of new processes for commercial electric generation made extracting aluminum significantly easier.

 Heavy metals are defined as being very dense.
 That’s about it!
 More specific definitions have been proposed, but the scientific community hasn’t settled on one yet.
 Some heavy metals are notoriously toxic, while others are very important to eat in your diet in trace amounts!
-Some of the heavy metals like cadmium, mercury, and lead are extremely poisonous.
+Some heavy metals like cadmium, mercury, and lead are extremely poisonous.
 Metals like iron, cobalt, and zinc on the other hand perform very important functions in the body!
 You can even buy iron and zinc as supplements at the health food store.

 The rest of the heavy metals like gallium, thallium, ruthenium, indium, and silver are pretty harmless.
-You can find heavy metals in particular in use all of the place!
+You can find heavy metals in particular in use all over the place!
 They’re used in golf clubs, cars, antiseptics, self-cleaning ovens, plastics, solar panels, cell phones, computer chips, and even particle accelerators in nuclear power plants!

-What’s a Metal Alloy?
+What is a Metal Alloy?

 Alloys on the other hand are man-made materials.
 You make them by combining a metallic element with something else.
 Alloys can involve combining a metal with metals, non-metals, or both.

 Cast iron is a great example of a non-metal alloy (which is a little misleading, because all alloys have “metal” – it’s referring to the second or added ingredient).
 The iron is a mixture of iron and carbon.
 It can range from having about 2-3% carbon.
-(Learn more about cast iron and wrought iron here!)
+Learn more about cast iron and wrought iron here!

 Alloys also sometimes get fun names!
-Like Alnico, an alloy of iron, aluminum, nickel, cobalt, copper and/or titanium.
+Like Alnico, an alloy of iron, aluminum, nickel, cobalt, copper, and/or titanium.
 Some of their names are an amalgamation of the names of the alloying agents.
 Other times they just become so popular that they get their own more “every day” sounding name, like wrought iron.